hassancodes/spotifyCurator/README.md

-# Currently Working
+# Done Working

-* Add a drop down to select 7 days or 28 days for the streams.
+* Add a drop down to select 7 days or 28 days for the streams.✔️

+# Currently working:

-* Add a separate page to show potential lists
+* Make a 7 day page to display 🔃
+* get the target playlists